sliu7714/csc309_website/README.md

 ## ConnectUofT Link
 https://connectuoft.herokuapp.com/login
+## Who this is for?
+ConnectUofT's mission is to give students attending UofT the ability to create and join groups to meet new people and organize study sessions.
 ## Usage Instructions:
 Any user using the link for the first time will be presented with the Login Screen
 ![login page screenshot](Files/screenshots_phase1/login.png)